Poppy Appeal 2017: Events happening near you

 Remembrance Day is approaching and the Poppy Appeal is ensuring there are plenty of events happening in the run up to the sentimental occasion.

-The Royal British Legion will kick off the Poppy Appeal launch in Swadlincote this Saturday, October 28, unveiling a fantastic display of poppies and collecting donations for the cause.
+The Royal British Legion kicked off the Poppy Appeal launch in Swadlincote on Saturday, October 28, unveiling a fantastic display of poppies and collecting donations for the cause.

-South Derbyshire MP Heather Wheeler is set to attend and organisers say they are "excited and positive" the launch will help raise awareness for the charity.
+South Derbyshire MP Heather Wheeler attended the event and organisers said they were "excited and positive" the launch helped raise awareness for the charity.

 Glyn Jackson, branch secretary for Swadlincote and District Royal British Legion, said: "We've already passed the £2,000 target with our Ride for Remembrance event a few weeks ago.

 "Last year was an amazing year for us.
-We raised more than £47,000 which was £2,000 up on the previous year.
+We raised over £47,000 which was £2,000 up on the previous year.
 Every time we think we're not going to break the record, people surprise us with their generosity and we do.

 "It seems that we have a lot of the community behind us, supporting us.
 It's lovely."